ufidon/ca/labs/lab05/README.md

 2. Field Reordering Experiment:
    - Find the `two` orderings of the fields in `struct Data`
-     - ascending order of field sizes
+     - ascending order of primitive data type sizes
-     - descending order of field sizes
+     - descending order of primitive data type sizes
    - Compute the structure size for each ordering
    - Are the sizes of all structures with other field orderings in the range formed the ordered two?
 3. Draw the `memory layout` of the original structure, the ascending layout, and the descending layout.